 G381 German Literature to 1750 in English Translation (3 cr.)
 No knowledge of German required.
-Major works and writers of German literature in the Medieval, Reformation, Renaissance, and Baroque periods.
+Major works and writers of German literature in the medieval, Reformation, Renaissance, and baroque periods.
 Offered in English concurrently with G407.

 G382 Classicism and Romanticism in English Translation (3 cr.)
 No knowledge of German required.
-Major works and writers of German literature from 1750-1830, to include the periods of Enlightenment, Storm and Stress, Classicism, and Romanticism; representative writers such as Lessing, Schiller, Goethe, Novalis, Kleist, and Hoffmann.
+Major works and writers of German literature, 1750-1830, to include the periods of the Enlightenment, Storm and Stress, classicism, and romanticism; representative writers such as Lessing, Schiller, Goethe, Novalis, Kleist, and Hoffmann.

-G383 19th-Century German Literature in English Translation (3 cr.)
+G383 Nineteenth-Century German Literature in English Translation (3 cr.)
 No knowledge of German required.
 Works and writers of German literature, 1830-1900.
-Analysis of such concepts as Realism, Naturalism, and Neo-Romanticism, their theories and styles; exemplary writers such as Buechner, Heine, Nietzsche, Hauptmann, and others.
+Analysis of such concepts as realism, naturalism, and neoromanticism, their theories and styles; exemplary writers such as Buechner, Heine, Nietzsche, Hauptmann, and others.
 Offered in English concurrently with G409.

-G384 20th-Century German Literature in English Translation (3 cr.)
+G384 Twentieth-Century German Literature in English Translation (3 cr.)
 No knowledge of German required.
 Major works and writers of German literature from the turn of the century to the present, with emphasis on Rilke, Thomas Mann, Kafka, and Brecht.

 Offered in English concurrently with G410.